 1. Pick the Appropriate Time of the Year

-The single most instrumental factor in avoiding issues with the weather in Kerla would be to travel at the right time.
-The best time is between the months of December and February.
+The single most instrumental factor in avoiding issues with the weather in Kerala would be to travel at the right time.
+The best time is between the months of September and March.
 During these months, everything is cool and dry which makes it ideal for sightseeing and can also be wonderful for beaches and backwaters.
-If you are someone who likes lush greenery, September to November is equally great.
+If you are someone who likes lush greenery, June to August is equally great.
 On the other hand, if you are planning on going on a trip from June to August, then it’s best to steer clear since flooding, landslides, and travel disruptions due to heavy monsoons are more frequent.

 2. Think about the Packing That You Would Do